DV

 Strategy & risk

 CONY tracks Coinbase (COIN) with a covered call approach, while TSLY tracks Tesla (TSLA) with a covered call approach.
-Beta is 2.8303 for CONY and 1.5 for TSLY, indicating TSLY is less volatile relative to the market.
+Beta is 2.8303 for CONY and 1.49 for TSLY, making TSLY the less volatile of the two by this measure.

 CONY beta2.8303